LockyWebb/HYBPAanalysis/Title.md

 ![](Title_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-So Tony Martin, Denise Scott, and Hayley Sproull each have a number of appearances but no wins as of yet.
+So Tony Martin, Ray O’Leary, and Troy Kinne each have a number of appearances but no wins as of yet.
 Hopefully in the future the pay a bit more attention to the happenings of the week.